 01 of 06

-Slip Stitch Instructions
+Start Your Slip Stitch

 If you already have an active loop on your crochet hook, insert your hook into the spot where you want to crochet the slip stitch.
 Then hook your yarn as pictured.